ratilicus/x4/README.md

     - adding ships
     - adding weapons
     - adding shields
-- (experimental) added xmf2obj.py script to extract Wavefront obj (can be imported in Blender)
+- xmf2obj.py script to extract Wavefront obj (can be imported in Blender)
+    - also this generates thumbnails

 ###### Roadmap